reactjs/react.dev/src/content/warnings/react-test-renderer.md

 <Note>
 The React Team recommends migrating your tests to [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/) or [@testing-library/react-native](https://callstack.github.io/react-native-testing-library/docs/getting-started) for a modern and well supported testing experience.

-If your application has extensive `react-test-renderer/shallow` usage, consider installing the external package, [`react-shallow-renderer`](https://www.npmjs.com/package/react-shallow-renderer), pinning it to an alias such as `react-shallow-renderer-DO_NOT_USE`, and incrementally migrating to `testing-library`.
-When your tests have been migrated, you can upgrade to React 19 with more confidence.
+If your application has extensive `react-test-renderer/shallow` usage, consider installing the external package, [`react-shallow-renderer`](https://www.npmjs.com/package/react-shallow-renderer), pinning it to an alias such as `react-shallow-renderer-18-DO_NOT_USE`, and incrementally migrating to `testing-library`.

+Tests using deprecated renderers will effectively be stuck on an old version and will not work with new React features such as Actions.
 </Note>